Vax.India.Now raises over USD 5mn to support India in its battle against COVID-19 | Entertainment

 - India

-The concert was live-streamed globally on July 7, with UNICEF and AIG as beneficiaries.
+The concert was livestreamed globally on July 7, with UNICEF and American India Foundation (AIF) as beneficiaries.

 Anuradha Juju Palakurthi, who backed the initiative through her Anuradha Palakurthi Foundation, said they are ''grateful'' for the generosity of large and small donors from around the globe who came together to support this lifesaving campaign. ''The dedicated, multi-national 160-person organization team is proud to have raised meaningful resources in India's battle against this awful pandemic.
 I am grateful to the celebrities for lending their time and talent – in particular, the immediacy of their response and commitment to the cause,'' the Boston-based Indian playback singer said in a statement.